🕊️CEASEFIRE: Iran War Day 40 — 2-Week Pause Announced —Live Tracker →

 Vietnam WarGulf of Tonkin Resolution (1964) — later revealed to be based on fabricated intelligence.
 Never a formal declaration of war.

-Nixon's military record cost 19,407 American lives and $333.4B in treasure.
-Of 2 conflicts, 2 were waged without congressional authorization — a fundamental violation of the constitutional order.
+Richard Nixon's military record cost 21,194 American lives and $380B in treasure (2024 dollars).
+Of 1 conflicts, 1 were waged without congressional authorization — a fundamental violation of the constitutional order.
 Every dollar spent on war is a dollar not spent on reducing the tax burden, and every life lost is a permanent cost borne by American families.